EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 - Updated readme FAQ section

-= Easy MailChimp Forms 5.0.4 - August 6, 2014 =
+= 5.0.4 - August 6, 2014 =
 * Update SSL conditional in main plugin file
-* Added mcrypt module check, for MailChimp API encryption
+* Added mcrypt module check, for API encryption
 * Conditionally loaded scripts and styles in admin ( prevent conflicts )
 * Included NONCE security checks on form submissions ( helps prevent CSRF and other attacks )
 * Added proper update task function to add missing settings to the options page ( prevents undefined variables for new settings )
 * Added missing styles to post page ( added missing icon to tinyMCE button )
 * Added missing styles to widget page
 * Adjusted Chimp Chatter activity time formatting to return correct time based on user time zone
-* New Feature: Real time updates to MailChimp Account Activity ( utilizing the heartbeat MailChimp API )
+* New Feature: Real time updates to Account Activity ( utilizing the heartbeat API )
-* New Feature: Added MailChimp account activity widget to dashboard ( with live updates using heartbeat MailChimp API )
+* New Feature: Added account activity widget to dashboard ( with live updates using heartbeat API )
 * Added screenshot of admin dashboard account activity widget

-= Easy MailChimp Forms 4.5 =
+= 4.5 =
 * Added reCAPTCHA support to prevent bots and spammers from submitting forms
 * Split settings page into three separate sections
 * Removed Jetpack sharing icons from appearing in the success messages (removed sharedaddy filter)